Chapter 9. Connection Points

 9};

-define a static member function in your class called _GetSinkMap
+define a static member function in your class called _GetSinkMap.
+It returns the address of the array of _ATL_EVENT_ENTRY structures.

 1#define BEGIN_SINK_MAP(_class)\